 High extreme: Compromising

-Persons with very high scores on the Agreeableness scale forgive the wrongs that they suffered, are lenient in judging others, are willing to compromise and cooperate with others, and can easily control their temper.
-Conversely, persons with very low scores on this scale hold grudges against those who have harmed them, are rather critical of others' shortcomings, are stubborn in defending their point of view, and feel anger readily in response to mistreatment.
+Persons with very high scores on the Agreeableness scale have a tendency to forgive the wrongs that they suffered, are lenient in judging others, are often willing to compromise and cooperate with others, and can easily control their temper.
+Conversely, persons with very low scores on this scale are more likely to stand their ground and challenge the opinions of others, are likely direct in dealings with other people, may have a tendency to be critical of others' shortcomings,, and are more likely to feel anger readily in response to mistreatment.

 Low extreme: Easy-going